timeswap/dbc-client-project/README.md

 Movie Review Website

 Features missing in MVP
-- No actor show page
+- link to reviewed object in review

+Potential Improvements:
+- reviews show could link to itself with either "view full review" if on the film or actor page, but to the title of the reviewable otherwise (can do this with passing @review_object = true where you just want the "view full review" link)

 Stretch feature
 - Trusted reviewer can delete other users' comments and ratings

 Fixed Issues:
+- No actor show page
 - User can't delete own film comments
 - Rating needs to be rounded down
 - Rating needs to be validated to be an integer